vaaako/Nvim/README.md

 require("author/plugin_name")
 ```

-But some plugins are required to import to work
+But some plugins are required to use a *setup* to work

 ```lua
 {